droessner/sasstool/README.md

-=ExtJS Theming Utility=
+# ExtJS Theming Utility

-This tool was created using *ExtJS 4.0.7*.
+This tool was created using **ExtJS 4.0.7**.
 To run the tool you'll need the ext-all.js file as well as the ext-all-gray.css file along with the gray theme images folder.
 Your folder structure should be: